Henri de Toulouse-Lautrec: Disability and health problems

 Toulouse-Lautrec's parents were first cousins (their mothers were sisters), and his congenital health conditions have often been attributed to a family history of inbreeding.

 At the age of 13, Toulouse-Lautrec fractured his right femur, and at age 14, he fractured his left femur.
 The breaks did not heal properly.
-Modern physicians attribute this to an unknown genetic disorder, possibly pycnodysostosis (sometimes known as Toulouse-Lautrec Syndrome), or a variant disorder along the lines of osteopetrosis, achondroplasia, or osteogenesis imperfecta.
-Toulouse-Lautrec's legs ceased to grow when he reached 5 ft 0 in.
+Modern physicians attribute this to an unknown genetic disorder, possibly pycnodysostosis (sometimes known as 'Toulouse-Lautrec Syndrome'), or a variant disorder along the lines of osteopetrosis, achondroplasia, or osteogenesis imperfecta.
+Toulouse-Lautrec's legs ceased to grow when he reached 1.52 m.
 He developed an adult torso while retaining his child-sized legs.